For Mature Audiences

-First appearing in real time as a serialized collection of “Apocalypse Diaries,” MMXX:2020 chronicles the day-to-day madness of the Covid-19 Coronavirus Pandemic.
-Fusing poetry, memoir, music, and art, Alqamoussi weaves “a 21st-century epic about Suffering, the collective human condition,” ushering us through the depths of the psycho-emotional chaos of one of the most turbulent times in modern history.
+I published apocalypse MMXX in real time as a serialized collection of “Apocalypse Diaries” chronicling the day-to-day madness of the COVID-19 pandemic.
+Fusing memoir, poetry, music, and art, I tried to weave a 21st-century epic about Suffering, the collective human condition.

 Today is Friday, March 13, 2020, and my, what a day for words.

 In times of distress, I have often found solace in words.
 Words got me through my childhood (إِذ قالَ يوسُفُ لِأَبيهِ يا أَبَتِ), through early adolescence (wake up in the morning and I ask myself / Is life worth living should I blast myself?), through later adolescence (…vanity of vanities; all is vanity), through my early twenties (To be, or not to be, that is the question), through my late twenties (I saw the best minds of my generation destroyed by madness), and through the countless crises of my days.

 Writing and reading them, seeing and hearing them, words express the thoughts and feelings that I taste and smell, but cannot touch.
 Those jingling in the back of the throat, sizzling behind the nose, tickling the ear and siphoning the colon, cranking the knees and walloping in the pit of the gut.
 Words paint and sing the sirens of our souls.

 “This day will live in infamy,” for example.
 It’s been a long time since we’ve needed those words.
 “The only thing we have to fear is fear itself” is another good set. “.إِنَّ مَعَ العُسرِ يُسرًا” “Pale blue dot.”
 “All the world’s a stage.”
 Those too.